nalinrajendran/synthetic-LLM-QA-dataset-generator/README.md

 This script is designed to generate a question-answer dataset from a given text, specifically from a PDF document.
 It uses the OLLAMA API, an OpenAI compatible API endpoint, to generate questions and answers based on the text content.

+# Revised version

+This version fixes issues with JSON and uses Llama 3 as the LLM model, as well as processes multiple PDFs from a directory

 ## Key Features

 - **Extract Text from PDF**: The script can extract text from a PDF document using the PyPDF2 library.